mozilla/fxa/packages/fxa-auth-server/docs/api.md

 This code will be either 8 or 16 digits long, and the `send_code` response indicates the code length (so the UI can display a suitable input form).
 The email will either contain the code itself, or will contain a link to a web page which will display the code.

-The `send_code` response includes a `forgotPasswordToken`, which must be submitted with the code to `/v1/password/forgot/verify_code` later.
+The `send_code` response includes a `passwordForgotToken`, which must be submitted with the code to `/v1/password/forgot/verify_code` later.

 The response also specifies the ttl of this token, and a limit on the number of times `verify_code` can be called with this token.
 By limiting the number of submission attempts, we also limit an attacker's ability to guess the code.
 After the token expires, or the maximum number of submissions have happened, the agent must use `send_code` again to generate a new code and token.

-Each account can have at most one `forgotPasswordToken` valid at a time.
+Each account can have at most one `passwordForgotToken` valid at a time.
 Calling `send_code` causes any existing tokens to be canceled and a new one created.
 Each token is associated with a specific code, so `send_code` also invalidates any existing codes.

 ___Parameters___